Veriff/veriff-sample-android/README.md

 ## Step-By-Step integration guide

-### 1. Add sdk to a project
+### 1. Add Veriff SDK to your project

-<details><summary> 1.1 Veriff version 2.+</summary>
+#### Veriff SDK 2.*
-  1.1.1 Add two new maven repository destination under the root build.gradle repositories tag in allprojects bracket.
+Add two new maven repository destination in the project-level build.gradle repositories tag in allprojects bracket.
 It should contain the following two maven repositories:

   ``` java
     allprojects {